Master's in Gerontology

 Program content for this degree is based on core competencies identified by AGHE (Academy for Gerontology in Higher Education).
 The program requires 36 credit hours, 24 of them in specific courses and the remainder in elective courses.

-Most courses will use Internet classrooms.
-Interactivity between students and the professor is accomplished through email, phone conferencing and the Internet classroom.
+Interactivity between students and the professor is accomplished through email, phone conferencing and Internet classrooms.
+Courses require the use of technology and media.
+Prior to enrollment students should review computer and software requirements and view information about K-State Online, the learning management system used in online courses.
 Students should be able to complete the 36-credit hour program in three years or less while employed full-time.

 The list of required and elective courses and their descriptions are listed in the graduate catalog.
 Although the program does not require a thesis, there is a final exam required.
 For information on when the required and elective courses are offered, please see the gerontology course matrix.